-Category Requirements Processor Dual processor dual-core AMD/Intel configuration recommended.
-Quad processors recommended in environments expecting more than one million total events per day.
-Disk Space 100 GB recommended.
-Memory 4 GB recommended.
-Operating System Microsoft Windows Server 2008 R2 Microsoft Windows Server 2008 (32- and 64-bit) Microsoft Windows Server 2003 Service Pack 2 (32- and 64-bit) Microsoft Windows Server 2012 Microsoft Windows Server 2012 R2 Network Access Install in a domain environment with access to a domain controller.
+Category Requirements Network Access Install in a domain environment with access to a domain controller.
 Do not change the domain of the database server computer after installing Sentinel Agent Manager.
 All Sentinel Agent Manager components must be in domains that trust each other.
 All Sentinel Agent Manager components must be installed on computers with either Internet Protocol version 4 (IPv4) installed and enabled or both IPv4 and Internet Protocol version 6 (IPv6) installed and enabled.
 Ensure the domain containing the database server trusts the domain in which the service account is a member.
 A service account is a Windows security account used by services to log on to a Windows computer.
-On Windows Server 2003 and Windows Server 2008 computers, ensure you enable MSDTC and configure Network DTC Access in the Component Services administrative tool to enable the following minimum required settings: Allow Remote Clients ◆ Allow Inbound Allow Outbound Mutual Authentication Required You must specify the same type of authentication for all Sentinel Agent Manager components in order for Windows servers to communicate with one another.
+On Windows Server 2003 and Windows Server 2008 computers, ensure you enable MSDTC and configure Network DTC Access in the Component Services administrative tool to enable the following minimum required settings: Allow Remote Clients Allow Inbound Allow Outbound Mutual Authentication Required You must specify the same type of authentication for all Sentinel Agent Manager components in order for Windows servers to communicate with one another.
 For more information about configuring DTC security, see the Help for Component Services.
 For more information about configuring Sentinel Agent Manager to work with firewalls, see Appendix A, "Installing and Configuring Sentinel Agent Manager in Firewall Environments," on page 53.

-Category Requirements Software Microsoft SQL Server 2005 with Service Pack 3 Standard or Enterprise Edition, Microsoft SQL Server 2008, Microsoft SQL Server 2008 R2, Microsoft SQL Server 2012, or Microsoft SQL Server 2012 Express.
-For more information about installing Microsoft SQL Server for use with Sentinel Agent Manager, see Section 2.3, "Installing Microsoft SQL Server," on page 20.
-NET Framework 2.0 Service Pack 1 or later Microsoft Visual C++ 2005 Service Pack 1 Redistributable Package
+Software The database server requires the following software: Microsoft SQL Server 2005 with Service Pack 3 Standard or Enterprise Edition, Microsoft SQL Server 2008, Microsoft SQL Server 2008 R2, Microsoft SQL Server 2012, or Microsoft SQL Server 2012 Express.
+For more information about installing Microsoft SQL Server for use with Sentinel Agent Manager, see Section 2.3, "Installing Microsoft SQL Server," on page 19. .NET Framework 2.0 Service Pack 1 or later Microsoft Visual C++ 2005 Service Pack 1 Redistributable Package